Declutter your life: How to snap out of living in a mess

 If you own a Mac:

-For general cleaning, finding useless files on hard drive, and speeding up the system, try CleanMyMac.
-There is something oddly satisfying about the huge “Clean” button in its interface that, once clicked, frees up gigabytes of space on your drive.
-I think the app is great, but totally not because I work for the company that made it.
+For general cleaning, finding useless files on hard drive, and speeding up the system, try CleanMyMac X. There is something oddly satisfying about the huge “Clean” button in its interface that, once clicked, frees up gigabytes of space on your drive.
+We think the app is great, but totally not because we made it.

 If you have large galleries of photos or loads of documents and media, and you feel like losing track of it, try Gemini for duplicate file searches.
 You’ll be surprised how many times you’ve downloaded the same file or moved a folder with photos leaving a copy behind.